 Whether one is in the market for a new home or just conducting research on how best to update the one they have, a lot of planning and decision-making goes into getting the kitchen just right.

 It's the heart of the home, and a lot of time is spent in this room.
+It's also one of the first places homeowners make improvements.
 While everyone should certainly do their basic due diligence when it comes to countertop material trends, opinions and aesthetics, there are some who like to go the extra mile in their investigation.
 If that's you, welcome: This piece was written with this attention to detail in mind, so whip out the notepad and get ready to learn.

 Let's take a look at each type of countertop material, talk about its properties and then dig into why it offers the benefits it does.
 By the end, you'll have improved not only your design trend knowledge, but your understanding of chemistry and geology as well.

-For quite a while, granite was the go-to whenever it fit into the budget.
-Because kitchens have large swaths of flat surfaces – countertops, islands, tables, the tops of appliances – the room can get a little boring without added interest.
+What is the best material for kitchen countertops?
+Granite is often the go-to whenever it fits into the budget.
+Because kitchens have large swaths of flat surfaces – countertops, islands, tables, the tops of appliances – adding visual interest can go a long way.
 Granite does the trick handily, with eye-catching patterns in a stunning variety of colors.
 With thousands of different hues and combinations, there's probably a granite countertop for everyone.

 Granite's lovely variegations form when magma cools slowly beneath the Earth's crust, allowing for the aggregation of particular minerals.
 The most abundant of which are quartz and feldspar, with smaller amounts of mica and crystalline amphiboles veining throughout.
 This composition is what gives granite its glittering and uniquely organic-looking appearance.